yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 To achieve this with Azure Container Apps, you use the `az containerapp up` command and specify the Java artifact as an argument.
 Detailed steps are provided later in the guide (see: `2.8 Creating an Azure Container Apps Instance`).

-This significantly simplifies the deploying of Java applications to Azure Container Apps.
+This significantly simplifies deploying Java applications to Azure Container Apps.
 Azure Container Apps can also scale the number of instances from zero as needed, making it a highly convenient service.
 We encourage you to try it.

 ## 2. Securely Connecting Azure Container Apps to Azure OpenAI Using User Managed Identity

 In recent times, security measures have become increasingly important, and it is essential for businesses to build more secure systems.
 Microsoft recommends using Managed Identity for connections instead of password-based access when creating secure environments, such as production environments.
-This approach utilizes the Microsoft Entra ID authentication.
+This approach utilizes Microsoft Entra ID authentication.

 This method allows you to grant specific permissions for resources within a defined scope, making security management more flexible.
 For more details on Managed Identity, refer to the article "[What are Managed Identities for Azure Resources?](https://learn.microsoft.com/entra/identity/managed-identities-azure-resources/overview)".
 In this entry, I will clearly explain how to set up a User Managed Identity, step by step.